 on my way from church to church.

-The office staff always feel sorry for me.
+The office staff always feel sorry for me

-of driving alone through the desert.
+because of all the hours of driving alone in the desert.

 They don’t believe me when I tell them that I like it.